leamas/lpf/README.md

                                 eula
                                     license.txt

+Normally, this structure is just created by the lpf-setup-package script.

 Writing the lpf spec should be simple using the examples as a starting point.
 When the lpf package is installed, it will enter the 'approve-wait' state and can be handled as described under Getting